-Strategic Priority Area CP Duty SCLC Policy Link Outcome/s Actions to be progressed Lead Agency Lead Officer Where are we now RAG Rights and Participation Part 9 Duties - looked after children and care leavers have opportunities to participate in activities designed to promote their wellbeing Wellbeing Indicators - Respected, Included Part 9 Duties - looked after children and care leavers have influence policy, strategy and practice Young people voices and views are at the heart of decision making - YP /parents /carers report Develop Corporate Parenting Champions Board - seek additional funding from Life Changes Trust to develop Champs Board model and implementation.
-Link to Life Changes Trust and Scottish Care Leavers Covenant work Inverclyde can evidence impact of views and input of YP of services LAC review format to be reviewed Independent advocacy is available to all HSCP HSCP Who Care's Young people's participation group established Application to Life Changes Trust submitted. opportunities to participate in activities designed to promote their wellbeing Wellbeing Indicators - care experienced children Inverclyde work in partnership with CHS & SCRA to strengthen links and ensure meetings, systems and processes maintain focus on young person Barnardos HSCP SCRA Respected, Included SW assessments and recommendations are evidence-informed and practice issues are reviewed at quarterly meetings with local Reporter HSCP Scottish Reporter
+Our public services are high quality, continually improving, efficient and responsive to local people's needs Strategic Priority Area CP Duty SCLC Policy Link Outcome/s Actions to be progressed Lead Agency Lead Officer Where are we now RAG Rights and Participation Part 9 Duties - looked after children and care leavers have opportunities to participate in activities designed to promote their wellbeing Wellbeing Indicators - Respected, Included Part 9 Duties - looked after children and care leavers have opportunities to participate in activities designed to promote their wellbeing Wellbeing Indicators - Respected, Included LA/CLs have access to decision makers to influence policy, strategy and practice Young people voices and views are at the heart of decision making - YP /parents /carers report that meetings and processes are inclusive Develop Corporate Parenting Champions Board - seek additional funding from Life Changes Trust to develop Champs Board model and implementation.
+Link to Life Changes Trust and Scottish Care Leavers Covenant work Inverclyde can evidence impact of views and input of YP of services LAC review format to be reviewed Independent advocacy is available to all care experienced children Inverclyde work in partnership with CHS & SCRA to strengthen links and ensure meetings, systems and processes maintain focus on young person SW assessments and recommendations are evidence-informed and practice issues are HSCP HSCP Who Care's Barnardos HSCP SCRA HSCP SCRA Young people's participation group established Application to Life Changes Trust submitted. reviewed at quarterly meetings with local Reporter Promoting equality of opportunities at key transitions points, for example in moves through education and through childhood to adulthood Develop tool box for practitioners/agencies Adult services have awareness of transitions have systems in place to identify care leavers HSCP Education